 - Earned minimum of “C” in all courses (NOTE: “C-” grades are not acceptable), and

-- Submit a School of Nursing application to by the published deadline.
+- Submit a School of Nursing application.

 - Provide documentation of graduation (transcript) from a Tennessee Board of Nursing approved associate degree RN program or documentation of graduation from a state approved associate degree RN program elsewhere in the U.S.,